How Much is a Wrongful Death Motorcycle Accident Case Worth in Illinois? (Settlements & Verdicts)

 The final agreement forced the car driver to pay $360,000 and the motorcycle driver to pay $20,000.
 More was apportioned to the former probably because he initiated the crash and was probably more at fault by not yielding to the other driver.

-Motorcycle Accident Lawyers that Can Help in Chicago!
+Chicago Motorcycle Accident Lawyers that Can Help After A Fatal Crash

 If you would like to learn about other kinds of injuries sustained in Illinois motorcycle accidents, then please read the following pages: